Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 Multiple ways exist to create an email signature template.
 However, we chose Microsoft Word, a basic but relatively effective tool for creating an HTM signature.

-We designed the email signature content in Microsoft Word and saved the file in HTM and RTF formats.
+Microsoft Word was used to create the email signature content and saved it in HTM and RTF formats.

-We replaced the relevant user attributes with placeholders from the placeholder text file.
+The relevant user attributes were replaced with placeholders from the placeholder text file.

 We followed the following guidelines strictly to avoid placeholder scrambling.
 RTF files tend to scramble placeholders if an edit is made after inserting them.